 LVH is the leader in full-service ultra-luxury vacation rentals that deliver the highest standard of excellence in Casa De Campo.
 We specialize in providing unforgettable experiences.
 Each luxury villa in Casa De Campo is carefully curated with unrivaled amenities and unparalleled service to exceed our guests’ expectations.

-Casa de Campo, a tropical seaside resort in La Romana on the southeast coast of the Dominican Republic, was developed in the 1970s on 7,000 acres of the area’s sugar mill land.
+Casa de Campo, a tropical seaside resort in La Romana on the southeast coast of the Dominican Republic, was developed in the 1970s on 7,000 acres of the area’s former sugar mill land.
 It has turned into one of the world’s most prestigious holiday destinations for luxury travelers and one of the country’s most affluent communities.
 Casa de Campo has a modern, 400-berth marina, complete with a shipyard.
-Surrounding the harbor are more than 70 restaurants, shops, bars, and homes.
-The Casa de Campo Marina has played host to the Rolex Farr 40 sailing cup.
+The marina has played host to the Rolex Farr 40 sailing cup.
+Surrounding the harbor are more than 70 restaurants, many exclusive shops, bars, and gorgeous homes.
+What an ideal destination for a luxury vacation!

 One would be hard-pressed to find an area of Casa de Campo that isn’t truly lovely.
 Here are three of the most popular areas: